JoschuaGosda/onlineIDE/report_4.3.md

 #### Joschua Gosda

-- responsible for authentication/authorization, microservices architecture and implemented the dark-mode service for the dark mode toggle button
+- responsible for authentication/authorization
+- worked on the microservices architecture and patterns, including e.g. eureka and zuul
+-
 - he used only his full name to commit

 #### Felix Gust